gamemann/GitHub-Follow-Bot/README.md

 # GitHub Follower Bot (WIP)
-## Work In Progress
-This bot is a WIP.
-There are still many features I plan to add and code I need to improve (I'm still fairly new to Python).
-I am uploading early to show progress and ensure others understand I didn't just copy and paste code (specifically the bot code) from another source.

-The bot technically works, but it is missing the following features that will be added.

-* A better randomized waiting time system including "active hours".
-* Unexpected behavior is possible.

-## My Motives
-A few months ago, I discovered a few GitHub users following over 100K users who were obviously using bots.
-At first I was shocked because I thought GitHub was against massive following users, but after reading more into it, it appears they don't mind.
-This had me thinking what if I started following random users as well.
-Some of these users had a single GitHub.io project that received a lot of attention and I'd assume it's from all the users they were following.
-I decided to try this.
-I wanted to see if it'd help me connect with other developers and it certainly did/has!
-Personally, I haven't used a bot to achieve this, I was actually going through lists of followers from other accounts and following random users.
-As you'd expect, this completely cluttered my home page, but it also allowed me to discover new projects which was neat in my opinion.

-While this is technically 'spam', the good thing I've noticed is it certainly doesn't impact the user I'm followiing much other than adding a single line in their home page stating I'm following them (or them receiving an email stating this if they have that on).
-Though, I could see this becoming annoying if many people/bots started doing it (perhaps GitHub could add a user setting that has a maximum following count of a user who can follow them or receive notifications when the user follows).

-I actually think it's neat this is allowed so far because it allows others to discover your projects.
-Since I have quite a few networking projects on this account, I've had some people reach out who I followed stating they found my projects neat because they aren't into that field.

-I also wouldn't support empty profiles made just for the purpose of mass following.

-## USE AT YOUR OWN RISK
-Even though it appears GitHub doesn't mind users massive following others (which I again, support), this is still considered a spam tactic.
-Therefore, please use this tool at your own risk.
-I'm not even going to be using it myself because I do enjoy manually following users.
-I made this project to learn more about Python.

 ## Description
 This is a GitHub Follower Bot made inside of a Django application.
 Management of the bot is done inside of Django's default admin center.
 The bot itself runs in the background of the Django application.